TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-17-php-object-calisthenics-rules-made-simple-version-3-0-is-out-now.md

 --sniffs=ObjectCalisthenics.NamingConventions.ElementNameMinimalLength
 ```

-You can run this locally or put to your CI integration and you are ready to go.
+You can run this locally or put to your CI and you are ready to go.

 Nothing complicated.

 ## Fancy Readme With Examples

-We put lot of work to README for new release.
-It isn't a long text describing what exactly the rule does and how it originated - there is already [blog post for that](http://williamdurand.fr/2013/06/03/object-calisthenics/).
+We put lots of work to README for the new release.
+It isn't a long text describing what exactly the rule does and how it originated - there is already [a blog post for that](http://williamdurand.fr/2013/06/03/object-calisthenics/).

 Instead, README goes right to the point: